 Internships and Fellowships

 Student internships and fellowships provide opportunities for students to gain experience in their field, determine if they have an interest in a particular career, and create a network of contacts.
-Internships may be paid or volunteer with some even providing living expenses.
+Internships may be paid or on a volunteer basis with some even providing living expenses.
 Fellowships often include a stipend.

 Internships and fellowships in education may be found in museums, legal firms, NGO's, and schools, to name a few.
 Contact the Hubbard Center for more information.